Lesson for March 1, 2026

 Fun Stuff: ‘Etemenanki’

 Archeologically, ‘Ziggurat’ means a type of tall building.
-It could reasonably be translated as ‘Tower’, and ‘Babel’ is an early name for ‘Babylon’An archeological dig about 90 km south of Baghdad is called ‘Etemenanki’ (Link: Wikipedia), which is translated as ‘Temple of the Foundation of Heaven and Earth’.
+It could reasonably be translated as ‘Tower’, and ‘Babel’ (often considered an early name for ‘Babylon’).
+A current archeological dig about 90 km south of Baghdad is called ‘Etemenanki’ (Link: Wikipedia), which is translated as ‘Temple of the Foundation of Heaven and Earth’.
 NeoBabylonian inscriptions, including one attributed to Nebuchadnezzar II, explicitly call it ‘Zikkurat Babibli’.
 This translates as ‘Ziggurat [or Tower] of Babylon’

 What is Ur?